CtrlK

 Actionability

-Excellent actionability throughout—nearly every section includes copy-paste-ready TSX/Tailwind code with complete component implementations.
-Specific contrast ratios, exact Tailwind classes, and concrete do/don't examples make this highly executable.
+Excellent actionability throughout—nearly every section provides copy-paste ready TSX/Tailwind code with complete component implementations.
+Specific contrast ratios, exact Tailwind classes, concrete color pairings, and fully executable component patterns (buttons, cards, inputs, skeletons, spinners) are all provided.

 3 / 3